Accessibility for Vestibular Disorders: How My Temporary Disability Changed My Perspective

 Another issue on which my experience with vertigo proved to be similar to that of people with dyslexia and attention disorders was how hard it was for me to keep my attention in just one place.
 In that sense…

-Animations are bad (and parallax is pure evil)
+Animations are bad (and parallax is pure evil)#section4

 Val Head has already covered visually-triggered vestibular disorders in an outstanding article, so I would recommend giving it a good read if you haven’t already.